zenomt/jsonld-terse/api.md

 Normal RESTful use of HTTP errors: (`4XX`, `5XX`), **OPTIONAL** app-specific response bodies.
-If the error response body is intended to be machine-readable, it **SHOULD** use either an appropriate app-specific RDF vocabulary expressed as Terse JSON-LD with the Terse API’s content-type, or the JSON form of [Problem Details for HTTP APIs][RFC9457] \[[RFC9457][]\] with content-type `application/problem+json`.
+If the error response body is intended to be machine-readable, it **SHOULD** use either an appropriate app-specific RDF vocabulary expressed as Terse JSON-LD with the Terse API's content-type, or the JSON form of [Problem Details for HTTP APIs][RFC9457] \[[RFC9457][]\] with content-type `application/problem+json`.